alwayshuman/at1c-protocol-official/README.md

 ## Live Registry

-The AT1C Agent Registry is live at **[registry.at1c.com](https://registry.at1c.com/health)**

 ```bash
 curl https://registry.at1c.com/health
 ```

 ---

-## What is AT1C?

-Modern AI systems act silently — apps execute on your behalf without oversight, and there is no proof any of it was authorised.

-AT1C fixes that with one rule: **No action is valid unless backed by verifiable human approval.**

-Every action produces a signed receipt.
-Every receipt can be independently verified.

----

 ## How it works
-request → approve → proof → verify

-1. **Request** — an AI agent asks permission to perform an action
+1. **Request** — an AI agent asks permission to perform a specific action
 2. **Approve** — a human explicitly grants or denies it
-3. **Proof** — a cryptographic receipt is generated, binding the user, action, timestamp, and nonce
+3. **Proof** — an Ed25519-signed receipt is generated, binding the user, action, timestamp, and nonce
-4. **Verify** — any system can independently verify the receipt before execution
+4. **Verify** — any system independently verifies the receipt before execution — no trust required

+Every receipt is single-use (nonce-based replay protection).
+Approval is scoped to the exact action requested — not transferable to any other action.

+---

+## Why AT1C, not X

+The agentic AI space has several overlapping projects.
+Here is where AT1C differs from the closest ones:

+**vs. autonomous agent runtimes (Theseus, etc.)** — those systems remove humans from the loop by design.
+AT1C keeps a human in the loop by design.
+These are not competing approaches — they target different buyers.
+Autonomous runtimes suit DeFi/crypto use cases where fully autonomous execution is the goal.
+AT1C suits regulated sectors where human oversight is legally required.

+**vs. data redaction gateways (TrustLayer, etc.)** — those systems control what data AI sees.
+AT1C controls what actions AI is permitted to take.
+A developer could use both without conflict.

+**vs. payment authorization protocols (ATXP, etc.)** — those systems authorize agent payments.
+AT1C authorizes any agent action, with cryptographic proof of human approval, across any domain — not scoped to payments.

+**The field is converging on a shared framing:** treat autonomous agents as instruments acting under a person's authority, with scoped, revocable, auditable chains of responsibility.
+AT1C implements this today, with a working SDK and live registry.

 ---